Balinese

 - Beliefs And Worldview

-- Balinese worldview is shaped by the concept of Tri Hita Karana, emphasizing harmony between humans, nature, and the divine.
-This philosophy guides social and environmental practices.
+- Balinese worldview is guided by Tri Hita Karana, emphasizing harmony between humans, nature, and the spiritual realm.

 - Cultural Proverbs Sayings